bit-wrangler/Lizard-Pose-Estimation-and-Evaluation/utils/README.md

 ## quick_label.py

 This script provides a GUI for quickly annotating bounding boxes for object detection.
 It also provides the ability to retrain a detection model on the annotated data.
 It trains a Faster R-CNN model on the annotated data and saves the model to `fine_tuned_detector.pth`, which can then be used for inference in `videoeventannotatorapp.py` and some other apps.

+## stride_length_calc.py

+This script calculates the stride length of the lizard based on the annotated events.

+## spinal_undulation_calc.py

+This script calculates the spinal undulation of the lizard based on the annotated events.